Nursing, RN Technology Selective Program Admission Requirements

 The program admission committee will review the academic records, the reflective essay, and the admission test scores.
 Students who meet minimum qualifications by the first week of May will be considered for regular decision admission and will be notified of acceptance by the end of May 2018.
 S

 in the nursing program are required to:

-- Complete the First Year Student Nursing iPad Orientation on their iPads.
+- Complete the mandatory First Year Student Nursing Orientation session on their iPads.